+If the inheritance is And the program is Then the treatment is

+Cash • ALTCS Counted as unearned income.

+• SSI-MAO Exception:

-If the inheritance is And the program is Then the treatment is Cash • ALTCS • SSI-MAO • MSP Counted as unearned income.
-Exception: Any part of the inheritance that will be used to pay for the will be used to pay for the deceased person's burial expenses and outstanding debts is excluded.
-Adult Caretaker Relative Pregnant Woman Child KidsCare Excluded.
+• MSP Any part of the inheritance that will be used to pay for the deceased person's burial expenses and outstanding debts is excluded.

+• Adult Excluded.

+Caretaker Relative

+Pregnant Woman

+Child

+• KidsCare